ethanwicker/ethanwicker.github.io/_posts/2021-02-15-cross-validation-001.md

 The resulting validation set error rate is typically assessed using mean squared error (MSE) in the case of a quantitative response or misclassification rate in the case of a qualitative response.
 This validation set error rate provides an estimation for the test error rate.

-A common training set/validation set split of 70%/30% or 80%/20% is commonly used, depending on the overall number of available observations.
+A training-validation set split of 70%/30% or 80%/20% is commonly used, depending on the overall number of available observations.

 The validation set approach is conceptually quite simple and easy to implement, and is particularly useful for demonstration purposes, but has two potential drawbacks: